1. Critical Incident

 STEM

-The YHA's Educational Breaks Programme can provide support to schools struggling to meet the costs of residential trips.
-To be eligible, your school must have 20% or more of pupils registered for free school meals or the pupil premium.
-It also offers similar support to special schools and alternative provision settings.
+The YHA offers bursaries for schools struggling to meet the costs of residential trips.
+To be eligible, your school must be situated in an area of high social deprivation and have 30% or more of pupils registered for free school meals or the pupil premium.
+Primary, secondary and special schools can apply, as well as alternative provisions and colleges.

 Happy Days Children's Charity has funding available for day trips and group activity holidays aimed at children and young people with additional needs.